 Step 1.
-Draw demand and supply curves showing the market before the economic change took place.
-Think about the shift variables for demand, and the shift variables for supply.
-Using this diagram, find the initial equilibrium values for price and quantity.
+Draw a demand and supply model before the economic change took place.
+Creating the model requires four standard pieces of information: the law of demand, which tells us the slope of the demand curve; the law of supply, which gives us the slope of the supply curve; the shift variables for demand; and the shift variables for supply.
+From this model, find the initial equilibrium values for price and quantity.

 Step 2.
 Decide whether the economic change being analyzed affects demand or supply.
-In other words, does the event refer to something in the list of demand shift variables or supply shift variables?
+In other words, does the event refer to something in the list of demand factors or supply factors?

 Step 3.
-Determine whether the effect on demand or supply causes the curve to shift to the right or to the left, and sketch the new demand or supply curve on the diagram.
-In other words, does the event increase or decrease the amount consumers want to buy or the amount producers want to sell?
+Decide whether the effect on demand or supply causes the curve to shift to the right or to the left, and sketch the new demand or supply curve on the diagram.
+In other words, does the event increase or decrease the amount consumers want to buy or producers want to sell?